GIScience/OSM-realtime-update/README.md

 **Strategy 4 was chosen based on performance.**

-1.
-    - keep an up-to-date copy of the real-time global OSM file from the GIScience intranet
+1.  - keep an up-to-date copy of the real-time global OSM file from the GIScience intranet
     - for each task, clip data based on tasks polygon, update file that is served by the task URL

-2.
-    - for each task, directly request the task's data from the GIScience intranet OSM database and save data to file that is served by the task URL
+2.  - for each task, directly request the task's data from the GIScience intranet OSM database and save data to file that is served by the task URL

-3.
-    - for each task, request diffs from the GIScience intranet OSM database and apply to the task's data files
+3.  - for each task, request diffs from the GIScience intranet OSM database and apply to the task's data files

-4.
-	- for each task, initialise by downloading a .pbf from Geofabrik and update it using osmupdate
+4.  - for each task, initialise by downloading a suitable .pbf from Geofabrik and update it using osmupdate
-	- find region by polygon

 ### Update algorithm for each task